 - Use Pr.
 10 to set the frequency at which the DC injection brake operation is started. - Use Pr.
 11 to set the period during when the brake is operated. - Use Pr.
-12 to set the percentage of the power supply voltage. - Change the Pr.
-12 setting when using the inverter-dedicated motor (constant-torque motor).
+12 to set the percentage of the power supply voltage. - When using an inverter-dedicated motor (constant-torque motor), set 6% (factory setting) in Pr.
+12.